OR WAIT 15 SECS

 According to data culled from the 2002-03 Medical Expenditure Panel Survey which included 2,900 adolescents between 11- and 21-years-old, only 26 percent of adolescents had three primary care visits appropriate for vaccination within two years.
 If the first dose is given during a preventive visit, as opposed to during an acute or chronic care visit, only 12 percent of adolescents have appropriate visit timing.
 The adolescents most likely to need more visits were older, male, non-white, Hispanic and uninsured.

-In order to vaccinate adolescents against HPV in a timely way, it is important to assess ways to avoid missed opportunities to vaccinate, determine whether the vaccine is effective given at longer intervals, and consider the possibility of giving the vaccine at other sites, such as in schools,
+In order to vaccinate adolescents against HPV in a timely way, it is important to assess ways to avoid missed opportunities to vaccinate, determine whether the vaccine is effective given at longer intervals, and consider the possibility of giving the vaccine at other sites, such as in schools, Rand said.

 Source: University of Rochester Medical Center